-5In a model that combines a financial market and a product market, find that financial entry deterrence is most important when competition in financial markets is most limited.
+4In a model that combines a financial market and a product market, Cestone and White (2003) find that financial entry deterrence is most important when competition in financial markets is most limited.
 In the same vein, Cetorelli and Strahan (2006) combine theoretical predictions and empirical tests to show that concentrated banking markets increase barriers to potential entrants in local US markets.
 Exploiting the effect of interstate branching deregulation in the US, Cornaggia et al. (2015) finds that banking competition increases the financing of private innovation, also preventing private firms from being acquired by large public ones.

-emissions.
-In a cross-country, cross-industry panel analysis, de Haas and Popov (2019) find that equity-based economies transit faster towards low-carbon emissions and innovate more in terms of energy efficiency as measured by the number of green patents filed when compared to credit-based economies.
-Dasgupta et al. (2002) review early works showing environmental news sensitivity of stock markets with gains from good news and losses from bad ones.
-The authors further suggest that banks may prevent loans to firms exposed to adverse environmental liability.
-In more recent work, Bolton and Kacperczyk (2020) show the existence of a carbon-risk premium from investors in the US stock market.
-Focusing on syndicated loans, Delis et al. (2019) find that banks started to impose higher costs on credit for fossil fuel firms exposed to climate policies, after 2015.
-Kacperczyk and Peydró (2021) document that banks affect carbon emissions via credit reallocation (from brown to green firms) rather than via providing loans to brown firms for the investment necessary to reduce carbon emissions.
+Peydró (2021) document that banks affect carbon emissions via credit reallocation (from brown to green firms) rather than via providing loans to brown firms for the investment necessary to reduce carbon emissions.
 Our paper contributes to this corpus of research by highlighting the role of the banking system structure and the effect of legacy assets subject to negative green externalities: by preventing the financing of green innovation and green diffusion, the banking system effectively slows the necessary transition to a low-carbon economy.